SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/howto/register-idp.md

 Before using a federated sign-in service, you must register the domain with us.
 This enables SuperID to recognize the domain of the user's email address and redirect to the correct identity provider for authentication.

 >[!NOTE]
->Any user that can authenticate with the customer's domain can register **Google** as an identity provider.<br>To register **Microsoft** as an IdP and grant the SuperOffice ID Azure AD application access to read user profile information, the user should be Global Admin or App Admin.
+>Any user that can authenticate with the customer's domain can register **Google** as an identity provider.<br>To register **Microsoft** as an IDP and grant the SuperOffice ID Azure AD application access to read user profile information, the user should be Global Admin or App Admin.

 ## Pre-requisites

-* You have [mapped the usernames][1] to your IdP.
+* You have [mapped the usernames][1] to your IDP.

 * You are able to authenticate with the customer's domain.
 For Azure AD, Global Admin or Application Administrator is required.

 >[!NOTE]
->**How does IdP registration impact existing users?**<br> A 'user-transition' (SuperOffice password -> Google/Microsoft authentication) for all existing users, on first log in after IdP registration is completed: users has to sign in once to SuperOffice, to [complete the transition][3] from password to IDP for their accounts.
+>**How does DP registration impact existing users?**<br> A 'user-transition' (SuperOffice password -> Google/Microsoft authentication) for all existing users, on first log in after IDP registration is completed: users have to sign in once to SuperOffice, to [complete the transition][3] from password to IDP for their accounts.
 <br>No use of "SO password" any longer, but user is sent to Google/Microsoft for authentication on login to CRM Online.

-## Start IdP registration
+## Start IDP registration

 1. Go to [https://id.superoffice.com/identityprovider/register][2]